poonlonghei/poonlonghei.github.io/_publications/2026-04-03-missa-pæsanctificatorum.md

 citation: 'Poon, Chavez Cyrillus Mariae.
 (April 2026). &quot;Missa Præsanctificatorum&quot;'
 ---

-This is the Order of the Pre-1955 Good Friday Liturgy, also known as Mass of the Presanctified (Missa Præsanctificatorum).
-I compiled it using LaTeX with with liturg package.
+An Order of the Pre-1955 Good Friday Liturgy, traditionally known as the Missa Præsanctificatorum (Mass of the Presanctified), according to the liturgical books of the traditional Roman Rite.
+Typeset and compiled using LaTeX, with the liturg package.